Efficiency in Architecture Projects with CAD to BIM Conversion

 When the world was introduced to computer technology, it hit the business sectors with a storm.
 Today, it is impossible to imagine a life without computers.
 As the introduction to computer technology was leveraged by every economic sector, the architecture and construction industry also took a step to harness the power.
 Computers reached the para mark by introducing CAD technology in the AEC field.
 This was a significant transformation in the architecture and design world as the sector slowly and gradually took steps in the digital era, from paper to computer screens.
 Today, the architecture and construction society is on the verge of taking new opportunities to enhance the working culture, process, and results.
 However, CAD- computer-aided drafting technology was introduced, and the AEC professionals moved from paper sketches to digital designs and blueprints.

-However, with the emergence of 3D CAD, AEC professionals could visualize the project in an enhanced and realistic way.
-This made it easier to identify early clashes, errors, or flaws in the design.
+However, experts involved in the construction project can visualize in a realistic view with help of 3D CAD technology.
+This helped in identifying early clashes, errors, or flaws in the design easier.
 The progression of technology did not stop; it moved ahead in the architecture and construction industry.
 Soon after the adoption of 3D CAD, building information modeling was introduced.
 Progress of 3D CAD to BIM services showcases a paradigm shift in the AEC landscape.
 As the CAD technology was significant and focused on the visual showcase of the project, BIM focused on offering detailed insights with data that made the architecture process efficient, accurate, and holistic.
 Also, it pushes architects and engineers to curate the project with design with creativity, incorporating the necessary characteristics of the infrastructure.
 Since CAD and BIM are equally important, it is vital to have a closer look at each technology.
-For better clarity, explore in-depth about CAD to BIM conversion and its impact on the industry.
+For better clarity, explore CAD to BIM conversion in-depth and its impact on the industry.

 What is CAD & BIM Technology?

-As discussed, the advancements in technology that have been reflected in the AEC industry, CAD and BIM, have become indispensable tools for professionals.
+Rise in technology and innovation of new approaches reflected in the AEC industry, CAD and BIM, have become indispensable tools for professionals.
 Not only this, the adoption of technology has eliminated the use of traditional methods, reduced chances of errors, enhanced productivity, optimum results, and assured quality in the project.
 The ease of making the project design with creativity and the ability to modify it before the actual construction begins to have a more significant impact on efficiency and reduction in errors.
 Moreover, from the beginning, efficiency and accuracy are paramount in the architecture and construction industry.
 This was elevated with CAD and BIM innovation, helping streamline the workflow.
 However, for better clarity and diving into CAD to BIM conversion services, let’s understand CAD and BIM separately.

 Computer-Aided Drafting